OWASP/www-policy/operational/chapter-handbook-existing.md

 You might also want to use event invites instead of e-mail messages.
 These services provide different advantages such as integration with the attendee calendar and RSVP management, but on the other hand might seem more commercial and obtrusive.

 You can send event invites using the following tools:
-- RegOnline - people can register for your meeting (and you can send invites and follow up emails) using OWASP’s RegOnline account.
+- RegOnline - people can register for your meeting (and you can send invites and follow up emails) using OWASP's RegOnline account.
 If you do not have access and would like to use this for your next chapter meeting, please request an account through http://sl.owasp.org/contactus
 - Direct calendar invites: one can do that using a dedicated Google calendar account.
 - The tool most used by OWASP chapters is: Eventbrite, which is free for non-profits.
 - Others use: Meetup, which while not free is priced very low.